 People relate to other people.
-That’s a simple fact.
+That’s a simple fact and a big factor that goes into your Facebook engagement.
 (And a big reason why major brands have a hard time relating to an audience on a deeper level)

 So when you post, try to talk in your own voice.
 This may be challenging at first as you get used to communicating through short social updates, but it will become more natural the more you work at it.

 As a simple way to check yourself, try actually reading out your posts and asking yourself objectively, “Is this something I would actually say?”

 And don’t be afraid to be polarizing!
 A lot of people lose their voice and are afraid to speak their mind on the internet for fear of rejection.
 Now, I’m not saying you have to take major stands on big world issues, but let the little quirks in your personality show.

 So maybe you’re a punk rocker with rebellious, high energy, anti-establishment views.
 Or maybe you’re a singer-songwriter who’s also really into geek culture.
 Don’t be afraid to let that out on social media from time to time.

 Some people may not get where you’re coming from, but some will!
 And that connection that goes beyond just the music is what will help solidify the artist-fan relationship

 Asking questions and using fill in the blank posts (or even funny Mad-libs style posts) are great ways to get people to up your Facebook engagement.